trawick/edurepo/STATUS.md

 =========================

 * Resource submission
-  * TODO Glue Resource to LearningObjective
+  * DONE Glue Resource to LearningObjective
   * TODO Browse categories, then courses, then objectives
   * TODO Submit resource for objective
   * TODO Use user's browser to validate URL